Glue42/core/packages/ng/README.md

 ```

-You can now access the Glue42 Web JS API from `this.glueStore.glueWeb`.
+You can now access the Glue42 Web JS API from `this.glueStore.glue`.
 Next we will take a deep look into the `Glue42Ng` module, `Glue42Store` service and the respective configuration options.

 ## Glue42Ng